Healthy Oatmeal Chocolate Chip Cookies are gluten-free, dairy-free, naturally sweetened, and made in one bowl with simple pantry ingredients.

 Healthy Oatmeal Chocolate Chip Cookie Tips

-- Use Room-Temperature Ingredients: Make sure the egg and melted coconut oil are at room temperature.
+- Use room-temp ingredients: Make sure the egg and coconut oil are the same temp.

 More Healthy Treat Ideas: